dukn/submission_hometake_test/README.md

 ### Solution

 To deploy this model for internal users.

 I believe that pre-calculating and showing pre-calculated results is suitable for the problem.
+- The input only changes every month, so the model only needs to run once a month.
+- Pre-computing the results also makes querying and returning results faster, skipping the feature calculation and model inference time.

 The API will be built on Flask library to simplify development and deployment.
 The pre-calculated results in the submission.csv file will be loaded into the API and return as a webform.